SamarthThesiya/android-view-utils-examples/README.md

 # Android View Utils Example

-This repository contains the examples of <a href="https://github.com/SamarthThesiya/android-view-utils">Android-View-Utils</a>.
-You can find below usage of this library here.
+This repository contains the usages of <a href="https://github.com/SamarthThesiya/android-view-utils">Android-View-Utils</a>.
+You can find below usages of this library in this repo.

 ## Usage
 * Use built in validation for EditText like Required, Minimun length, Match regex, etc.